SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   argument available in the external solvers are accessible via keyword arguments.
 For example, for the ODEInterface.jl algorithms, one can specify `SSBETA=0.03` as a keyword argument and it will do as it states in the ODEInterface.jl documentation.
-Common options such as `MAXSS` (max stepsize) are aliased to one can use the DifferentialEquations.jl syntax `Δtmax` or `MAXSS`.
+Common options such as `MAXSS` (max stepsize) are aliased to one can use the DifferentialEquations.jl syntax `dtmax` or `MAXSS`.

 ## Recommended Methods